ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## A) Password bypass with power analysis
 In this task you will break in to secure device by analyzing the power traces of device when it processes your login attempts.
 You will also learn how to use Python scripts to control ChipWhisperer software.

 Target program on victim device is simple.
 It prints initial information, waits for user to input login password and check if it is right.
 If it is, program prints welcome text and lights up green led.
-If not, program reports failure and red led turns on. (kuvaus laitteesta ohjelmasta ja periaatteesta).
-Feel free to read C-code for ...
+If not, program reports failure and red led turns on.

 Target program compares inputted password against correct password character by character and ends comparing if wrong character is encountered.
 This kind of process is obviously vulnerable against timing attacks.
 In this program, timing attack is countered by adding random wait time after failed password input.
 Catch here is that login system is still vulnerable to power analysis, which will be utilized here.
 With power analysis, we can see every character being processed and therefore we can determine when program hits the wrong character.